The fiddle-leaf fig is the common name for Ficus Lyrata or Ficus Pandurata comes from the family Moraceae. It’s related to the rubber plant.

 Remedy: Clean leaves regularly, remove mealybug by “wiping” them with cotton swabs dipped in alcohol.
 Leaves have tiny, pale yellow dots and spots and there are webs are present.
 Look for spider mites!

-Wipe down leaves with a homemade insecticidal soap, use neem oil for plants or other chemical control.
+Wipe down leaves with a homemade insecticidal soap, use natural neem oil for plants or other chemical control.

 When selecting a plant look for one that has dark leaves, which are shiny and “lush” or succulent.
 A small plant unless grown as a tree should have leaves top to bottom.